About Cascade Church

-We know that articulating a vision and values and living them out are very different things and we need our whole community to bring alignment.
-Our hope is that you’ll connect with what we see as church and come join us at Cascade in living it out.
+We know that articulating a vision and values and living them out are two different things.
+We invite our whole community to bring alignment between our hope and our reality.
+If you connect at all with our vision of church, we hope you’ll consider joining us at Cascade in living it out.

 Church Doctrine